-These governing bodies were in place throughout 2023.
+These governing bodies were in place throughout 2024.
 Throughout the year the GB was ultimately accountable for all the Group's activities.

-The GB oversaw the work of the Group and ensured that the academic governance procedures were effectively managed.
+The GB oversaw the work of the Group.
 The GB ensured that the Group's mission reflected the needs and interests of stakeholders and that it was aligned to its financial plan.
 The GB was also the principal financial and business authority of the Group, with responsibility to approve the annual budget.
-The GB met on 5 occasions during the financial year ending 31 December 2023.
+The GB met on 4 occasions during the financial year ending 31 December 2024.

 The GB develops and implements the strategic plan for the Group.
-Its responsibilities include leadership, operational planning and management, risk management, financial planning, resource planning and management, managing stakeholder relationships (including industry partners) and legal obligations.
+Its responsibilities include leadership, operational planning and management, risk management, financial planning, resource planning and management, managing stakeholder relationships (including industry partners), safeguarding practice and legal obligations.

-Since the creation of the GB, the SMT reports to the GB and is the senior executive decision-making body for the Group.
+The SMT reports to the GB and is the senior executive decision-making body for the Group.